Trickery - double dealing. Also, more recently, sexual shenanigans.

 This is one of those nonsense terms that was just made up as having an attractive alliteration or rhyme, like 'the bee's knees', 'the mutt's nuts' etc. The words themselves have no inherent meaning, although it is possible that 'hanky-panky' derives as a variant of 'hoky-poky' or 'hocus-pocus'.

-The second meaning, which I can't do any better for a definition than to repeat the OED's listing "Sexual activity or dalliance, especially of a surreptitious nature" has been with us since the middle of the 20th century, as here from George Bernhard Shaw's Geneva, 1939:
+The second meaning, which I can't do any better for a definition than to repeat the OED's listing "Sexual activity or dalliance, especially of a surreptitious nature" has been with us since the middle of the 20th century, as here from George Bernard Shaw's play Geneva, 1939:

 She: No hanky panky.
 I am respectable; and I mean to keep respectable.